jassu2017/cursor-gpt-5-game/cursor-gpt-5-game/README.md

 - Undo: revert the last matched pair
 - Redo: re-apply the last undone move
 - Hint: highlights a pair and shows a descriptive message with coordinates and open sides
+- Shuffle: re-arranges the faces of all remaining tiles if you get stuck.

 ## Notes